 Keep in mind that if you start the visit to the Park in Cahuita, you will end up in Puerto Vargas and vice versa.
 It is not a circular route.
 At the exit of the park you can take a public bus that passes every hour to return to where you have parked.
 Likewise, we recommend bringing flip flops or a towel to visit Cahuita, since you have to cross two rivers.
 Ah!
 And take the mosquito repellent, here the massacre was brutal!

-Things to do in Puerto Viejo + places to eat
+Things to do in Puerto Viejo and places to eat

 Apart from all the beaches that we have mentioned before and the visit to Cahuita, if you want to see sloths in Costa Rica, apparently the best place is in Puerto Viejo.
 We could not see any in the town.
 However, already leaving Puerto Viejo, just arriving at the Aviarios del Caribe sloth Sanctuary we found a couple of them hanging from the trees outside.
 They are spectacular.

-✔ For breakfast in Puerto Viejo we loved De Gustibus Bakery, very close to the hotel.
+- Restaurants in Puerto Viejo.
+We loved De Gustibus Bakery, very close to the hotel.
 On the other hand, for a drink overlooking the sea we liked Grow (the food was horrible).
 Finally, to eat we recommend the Puerto Pirata with views of the sea and the Soda Riquísimo.
 In Puerto Viejo the Patí is famous, a kind of empanadilla that you can buy in many stalls.
 There are sweet and salty.

-✔ To sleep in Puerto Viejo we recommend the Black Bamboo B&B. The owners are Spanish, so it gave us even more confidence.
-It has private parking and swimming pool.
+- Hotels in Puerto Viejo.
+We recommend the Black Bamboo B&B. The owners are Spanish, so it gave us even more confidence.
+It has private parking, swimming pool and laundry service.
 It can be easily reached on foot from the town.